arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - **Spread Placement Group (maximize availability)**
 	- Each instance is in a separate rack (physical hardware) inside an AZ
 	- Supports Multi AZ
-	- Up to 7 instances per AZ per placement group
+	- Up to 7 instances per AZ per placement group (ex. for 15 instances, need 3 AZ)
 	- Used for critical applications
 	- Image
 		- ![[attachments/Pasted image 20220505232110.png]]